 LinkedList is internally implemented as a doubly linked list where elements are stored as object of type node.
 In the node object apart from the element, references of the previous and next nodes are also stored.

 ArrayList has a constructor ArrayList(int initialCapacity) which can construct an ArrayList of the specified capacity.
 Even if no initial capacity is specified ArrayList is created with the default capacity of 10.

-LinkedList doesn’t have any initial capacity, as and when an element is added object of type Node is created.
+LinkedList in Java doesn’t have any initial capacity, as and when an element is added object of type Node is created.

 3- Adding element–